-She heads south to Florida with four-year-old Maya, trying to comfort the child and unravel her sister’s secrets while trying to keep a low profile among the locals, including the handsome police chief Joe.
-Sisterhood, romance, and mystery intertwine throughout almost 500 pages, so this is great if you’re looking for a longer option.
+She heads south to Florida with four-year-old Maya, trying to comfort the child and unravel her sister’s secrets while keeping a low profile among the locals, including the handsome police chief Joe.
+Sisterhood, romance, and mystery intertwine throughout almost 500 pages, which is great if you’re looking for a longer option.

-When we saw Shipped recommended for fans of Unhoneymooners and The Hating Game, we were instantly intrigued.
+When we saw Shipped recommended for fans of The Hating Game and Unhoneymooners, we were instantly intrigued.
 Who doesn’t need a steamy romance in their beach read pile?